Hiyya1/ODT-2026-Hiyya/README.md

 - `First prototype of flower mechanism made using paper.`
 - `Built 12 flowers using the same mechanism, with reinforcements to support the fabric petals.`
 - `Tested flower movement with servo motor and code.`
+- `Built the full circuit with all components.`
 - `Made 12 small MDF panels for each flower as a separate module, with holes drilled into it for wires to pass through.`
-- `Made a larger MDF base to put together the flowers.`
+- `Made a larger styrofoam and mount board base to put together the flowers.`
 - `Attached flower, servo, and sensor to each MDF panel, connecting them to the larger base.`
-- `Secured wire connections from each module to the breadboard attached to the large base`
 - `Tested code with the build.`
 - `Playtesting with users.`
 - `Made small revisions and cleaned up the build.`